 For a standard loaf of bread, the perfect Dutch size is a Dutch oven between 5 and 7.5 quarts.

-This article explains in detail with 7 Dutch ovens that makes the best homemade bread.
+This article explains in detail 7 Dutch ovens that make the best homemade bread.

 This page will tell you all you need to know about Dutch oven and bread.

 A 4-pound whole chicken will fit into a 4-quart Dutch oven snugly.
 There will not be much room for anything else.

 A 7-quart Dutch oven will allow a whole chicken as well as any liquid and vegetables required for an awesome pot roast.

 See this article that will give you chicken and Dutch oven information.